 Even so, the SEBO BS360 could be a great choice if you need a commercial upright vacuum.
 It’s powerful, has a unique floor-head for cleaning in tricky areas and a wide cleaning width.
 We like how SEBO has focused on practicality for the BS360, which is why it’s our top choice for a commercial upright.

 - Price Range: ££££

-The Vax VCC-08A is a lightweight bagged commercial vacuum cleaner that has an excellent filtration system.
-It's also one of the least expensive models on this list, making it a great choice for businesses on a budget that need a dry model.
+The Maxblast 10678 is a heavy duty bagged commercial vacuum cleaner with a huge 80 litre capacity.
+It’s also one of the most powerful models on this list, with a 3000W motor, making it a great choice for businesses that need a vacuum with strong cleaning performance.

-As the VCC-08A has been designed for professionals, it's a durable model with a focus on practical cleaning.
-It's simple to use, has an anti-tip design and is quick to empty.
+As the Maxblast has been designed for commercial and industrial use, it’s a highly durable model with a focus on practical cleaning.
+It’s simple to use, has a hinge for easier emptying, and a handle bar for moving it.

 One of our top recommendations for wet and dry vacuums is the Draper 13785 – and we think it deserves a mention as a potential commercial model too.
 It’s a relatively inexpensive vacuum with a 20 litre tank, ability to pick up both dry debris and liquid spills, and comes with several accessories.

 The first thing to note is that the 13785 hasn’t been designed for commercial use like others on this list.
 It is, however, a durable vacuum that’s perfect for smaller/medium cleaning jobs.